As anyone who spends time on the Internet knows, a new wave has crashed into shore for online business: eCourses.

 There’s a lot that goes into making a good course … a multitude of practices rooted in pedagogical research, professional practice, and experience.

-A good course is one that provides learners with the materials (data and information) that they need to accomplish their objectives, while also helping them develop the skills needed to transform those materials into knowledge and instilling in them the confidence necessary to apply it beyond the course in their life and/or work.
+An educational course is one that provides learners with the material (data and information) that they need to accomplish their objectives, while also helping them develop the skills needed to transform that material into knowledge AND instill in them the confidence necessary to apply it beyond the course and into their life and/or work.

 It’s a Tall Order—Now Do it Online!